Types Of Agave Plants For The Garden

 They also, make excellent additions to Mexican and Southwest-inspired landscapes, desert landscaping, and xeriscaping to go with attractive cacti, yucca, and aloe plants.

-In this article, we will share information on some of the most popular agave species and the various types of agave plants.
+In this article, we will share information on some of the most popular, small agave species and agave succulent types.
 Read on to learn more.

-When seeking out just the right plant agave type for your setting, you will have a lot of excellent choices.
+When seeking out just the right plant agave type for your setting, you will have a lot of different agave plants that are excellent choices.

 Of the more than 200 species of agave, several dozen are cultivated for agricultural, industrial, landscaping, and home use.